stratosphereips/StratosphereLinuxIPS/README.md

 ## Features
+- Each flow from the pcap is stored only once.
+Even if you load the same pcap again when not deleting the DB.
 - For now, everytime slips starts the database is deleted.
 - Slips can detect port scans.
 For now the types detected are:
  - Horizontal port scans.
 Same src ip, sending TCP not established flows, to more than 3 dst ips.
 The amount of packetes is the confidence.